-Generally, the higher the risk of an investment, the higher the potential return.
+Generally, the higher the potential return of an investment, the higher the risk.
 There is no guarantee that you will actually get a higher return by accepting more risk.
-Higher risk only increases the potential for higher returns – you could get a lower return or even lose money.

 enables you to reduce the risk of your portfolio without sacrificing potential returns.
 Once your portfolio has been fully diversified, you have to take on additional risk to earn a higher potential return on your portfolio.